 Quality of Life: An equine's quality of life can be difficult to assess, particularly when you're the only person that sees him/her every day; it can therefore be useful to make this initial assessment with either a knowledgeable friend or professional.
-Remember, it's not it's not only aged horses that may be euthanised due to their quality of life only aged horses that may be euthanised due to their quality of life - health issues can occur at any stage in life.
+Remember, it's not only aged horses that may be euthanised due to their quality of life - health issues can occur at any stage in life.